 The most memorable year in recent history for many people was the London 2012 Olympics.
 The venue hosted its longest ever event tenancy welcoming the Czech Olympic House for the duration of the Games.
 The House welcomed 74,000 visitors, poured 72,000 beers and served 6,200 portions of strudel inluding Sebastian Coe, Petr Cech, Tomas Rosicky and Colin Jackson.

-Two years on, the BDC team took on a challenge in the form of the infamous Angel to Angel Bike ride.
+Two years on, the BDC team took on a challenge in the form of their Angel to Angel Bike ride.
 Fourteen members of staff and service partners comprised the team who cycled from the Angel of the North in Newcastle to the Angel in Islington, London.
-The ride took six days and covered 375 miles and can still be read about in our six-day blog.
+The charity fundraising ride took six days and covered 375 miles and can still be read about in our six-day blog.

-Also in 2014, we unveild the gable end restoration.
+Also in 2014, we unveiled the gable end restoration.
 Both ends of the BDC's magnificient roof were replaced in their entirety with glass, allowing for natural daylight to illuminate the venue and giving arriving guests a glimpse of the original architecture.
-Innovation such as this has kept the business evolving and in 2017 the venue’s showroom portfolio incorporated a new cowoking space venture in coworking.
-BDC Works, now in its second year, offers flexibility challenging those smaller businesses to get out of the house and into a creative space where they can meet and grow.
-The growth trend continues into 2018 for the showrooms business, with The BDC welcoming several new design manufacturers industry learders such as Silent Gliss, Lathams, Saloni, Bisque and Merlyn offer an unparalleled design experience in one central London location.
+Innovation such as this has kept the business evolving and in 2017 the venue’s showroom portfolio incorporated a new coworking space venture.
+The growth trend continued into 2019 for the showrooms business, with The BDC welcoming several new design manufacturers joining industry leaders such as Silent Gliss, Lathams, Saloni, Bisque and Merlyn who offer an unparalleled design experience in one central London location.